dingxiong/research/data/ErgodicApproch/00Readme.txt

 'No_*' : number of close points for each approach.
 The summation
        of these numbers should be the number of rows in the corresponding 'angle_*'

+disAng.mat:
+	Pos: the start, end, start, end postion for shadowing part in each incidence.
+	Sdis: the real shadowing distance extracted from experimental data
+	Sang: the real shadowing angles extracted from experimental data.

+angAver.mat:
+	x: the distance coordiate window.
+	angleAverage: the average angle in each window
+Note: for ppo4, average angles from ppo4 and ppo4_old2 are combined.